 Buying the correct thermostat for an air conditioning unit depends on knowing what type of HVAC unit you have.

-Thankfully, manufactures setup most thermostats to accommodate most any system but it still helps to know what type of HVAC system you have.
+Thankfully, manufacturers set up most thermostats to accommodate almost any system, but it still helps to know what type of HVAC system you have.

 Types of Air Conditioning Systems

-If your unit can heat and cool without a furnace than you have a heat pump.
+If your unit can heat and cool without a furnace, then you have a heat pump.

 Air Conditioning only Units

-Standard air conditioning units only cool a home and need furnace to heat during the winter.
+Standard air conditioning units only cool the home and need a furnace to heat during the winter.

-Wiring in a thermostat is not difficult with some simple information.
+Wiring a thermostat is not difficult with some basic information.

 Often simply copying the old wires and terminals into a new thermostat can be done.

-Thermostats control large components in a A/C unit such as the compressors and fans.
-These components use high voltage while a thermostat uses only 24 Volts to control them.
+Thermostats control large components in an A/C unit, such as the compressors and fans.
+These components use high voltage, while a thermostat uses only 24 Volts to control them.

-It does this through what are called relays that engaged when 24 volts is applied to them.
+It does this through what are called relays that are engaged when 24 volts are applied to them.

 A relay will have high voltage going in on one side and a component wired in on the other side.

-A thermostat is nothing more than a automatic switch that controls turning on or off the correct components depending on the temperature.
+A thermostat is nothing more than an automatic switch that controls turning on or off the correct components depending on the temperature.